What are your fees?

-Currently, we do direct bill to Medavie Blue Cross.
+Currently, we do direct bill to Medavie Blue Cross, Canada Life and Green Shield.
 This includes the Royal Canadian Mounted Police and Veteran’s Affairs.
 The Lawyers Assistance Program (LAP), First Nations Non-Insured Health Benefits (NIHB) and Realtor’s Assistance Program (RAP) have also agreed to cover the cost of psychological services directly.

 If you are a member of any of these organizations or programs, please ask at the desk about direct billing practices.
 Prior to coming to your appointment, please get in touch with your employer and/or these programs directly to ensure you have your proper billing information to share with our front office.
 Please also feel free to discuss any concerns regarding your coverage with your psychologist directly.

 All of our psychologists are registered with the Nova Scotia Board of Examiners of Psychology, and therefore fees charged by all of our psychologists are covered by extended health care plans and are tax-deductible as medical expenses.

 How do I submit my claim for reimbursement?

 Most insurance companies require that clients pay for the services up front and submit their receipts to their insurers for reimbursement.
 Please contact your employer directly to enquire about direct submission to your extended health care plan, or contact the Human Resources department of your organization for further details.